Mikkoeinari/Drum-off/README.rst

 Installing
 ==========
-The development is in proggress and the code can be forked and run at own risk.
+The development is in progress and the code can be forked and run at own risk.

 - Clone the repository
 - Run the game with command::